Growing Up Inside:

-Growing up in a controlling, high demand group has had a devastating affect on you and to break away emotionally may seem like the hardest thing you’ve ever attempted.
+Growing up in a controlling, high demand group has had a devastating affect on you and to break away emotionally is the hardest thing you’ve ever attempted.
 You have known much anguish and had your hearts broken because you didn’t have the family or childhood that you yearned for.

 The tragedy is that children were exploited and suffered through no fault of their own but many of you still suffer in spite of leaving or being thrown out years ago.